-- (1) An applicant for a Private Pilot Licence (PPL) with a powered-lift category rating shall complete- - (a) not less than 40 hours of flight time as a pilot of powered-lift; and - (b) not less than 10 hours of solo flight time under the supervision of an authorized flight instructor, including 5 hours of solo cross-country flight time with at least one cross-country flight totaling not less than 270 km (150 NM) in the course of which full stop landing at two different aerodromes shall be made. - (2) Except for balloons and gliders, an applicant for PPL who has flight time as a pilot in other categories may be credited with 10 hours of the total flight time. - (3) The applicant shall receive not less than 20 hours of dual instruction time in powered-lifts from an authorized flight instructor. - (4) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the private pilot- - (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, powered-lift inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the powered-lift by external visual reference: - (e) ground manoeuvring and run-ups, hover and rolling take-offs and climbout, hover and rolling approach and landings-normal, out of wind and sloping ground; - (f) take-offs and landings with minimum necessary power, maximum performance take-off and landing techniques, restricted site operations and quick stops; - (g) flight by reference solely to instruments, including the completion of a level 180° turn; - (h) recovery at the incipient stage from settling with power, recovery techniques from low-rotor rpm within the normal range of engine rpm; - (i) cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids, including a flight of at least one hour; - (j) emergency operations, including simulated powered-lift equipment malfunctions, power of reconversion to autorotation and autorotative approach, where applicable, transmission and interconnect driveshaft
+- (1) An applicant for a Private Pilot Licence (PPL) with a powered-lift category rating shall complete- - (a) not less than 40 hours of flight time as a pilot of powered-lift; and - (b) not less than 10 hours of solo flight time under the supervision of an authorised flight instructor, including 5 hours of solo cross-country flight time with at least one cross-country flight totaling not less than 270 km (150 NM) in the course of which full stop landing at two different aerodromes shall be made. - (2) Except for balloons and gliders, an applicant for PPL who has flight time as a pilot in other categories may be credited with 10 hours of the total flight time.

+- (3) The applicant shall receive not less than 20 hours of dual instruction time in powered-lifts from an authorised flight instructor. - (4) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the private pilot- - (a) recognition and management of threats and errors; - (b) pre-flight operations, including mass and balance determination, powered-lift inspection and servicing; - (c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (d) control of the powered-lift by external visual reference; - (e) ground manoeuvring and run-ups, hover and rolling take-offs and climb-out, hover and rolling approach and landings-normal, out of wind and sloping ground; - (f) take-offs and landings with minimum necessary power, maximum performance take-off and landing techniques, restricted site operations and quick stops; - (g) flight by reference solely to instruments, including the completion of a level 180° turn; - (h) recovery at the incipient stage from settling with power, recovery techniques from low-rotor rpm within the normal range of engine rpm; - (i) cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids, including a flight of at least one hour; - (j) emergency operations, including simulated poweredlift equipment malfunctions, power of reconversion to autorotation and autorotative approach, where applicable, transmission and interconnect driveshaft failure, where applicable;

-- failure, where applicable; - (k) operations to and from and transiting controlled aerodromes, compliance with air traffic services procedures; and - (1) communication procedures and phraseology. - (5) An applicant for a PPL with glider category shall complete- - (a) not less than 6 hours of flight time as pilot of gliders including 2 hours solo flight time during which not less than 20 launches and landings have been performed; and - (b) where the applicant has logged forty hours of flight time in aeroplanes the applicant shall complete 3 hours of flight time in a glider, including 2 hours of solo flight time during which not less than ten launches and landings have been performed. - (6) An applicant shall demonstrate the ability to perform as pilot-in command of a glider, the procedures and manoeuvres prescribed in regulation 37 with a degree of competency appropriate to the privileges granted to the holder of a glider pilot licence, and to- - (a) recognize and manage threats and errors; - (b) operate the glider within its limitations; - (c) complete all manoeuvres with smoothness and accuracy; - (d) exercise good judgement and airmanship; - (e) apply aeronautical knowledge; and - (f) maintain control of the glider at all times in a manner such that the successful outcome of a procedure or manoeuvre is assured.
+- (k) operations to and from and transiting controlled aerodromes, compliance with air traffic services procedures; and - (l) communication procedures and phraseology. - (5) Where the applicant has flight time as a pilot of aircraft in other categories, the Authority shall determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of subregulation (1) could be reduced accordingly. - (6) An applicant for a PPL with glider category shall complete- - (a) not less than 6 hours of flight time as pilot of gliders including 2 hours solo flight time during which not less than 20 launches and landings have been performed; and - (b) where the applicant has logged forty hours of flight time in aeroplanes the applicant shall complete 3 hours of flight time in a glider, including 2 hours of solo flight time during which not less than ten launches and landings have been performed. - (7) An applicant shall demonstrate the ability to perform as pilotin command of a glider, the procedures and manoeuvres prescribed in regulation 94(3) with a degree of competency appropriate to the privileges granted to the holder of a glider pilot licence, and to- - (a) recognize and manage threats and errors; - (b) operate the glider within its limitations; - (c) complete all manoeuvres with smoothness and accuracy; - (d) exercise good judgement and airmanship; - (e) apply aeronautical knowledge; and - (f) maintain control of the glider at all times in a manner such that the successful outcome of a procedure or manoeuvre is assured.